jsmolka/blog/content/posts/horizons/index.md

 > Stone heart, paired with empty eyes<br>
 > That stared right through mine<br>

-His partner on the other hand is completely indifferent to the whole situation.
+His partner, on the other hand, is completely indifferent to the whole situation.
 The loss of love seems to have happened in an _instant_.
-Their heart turned to stone and the empty, emotionless eyes stare right through our narrator, not even acknowledging his existence.
+Their heart turned to stone, and the empty, emotionless eyes stare right through our narrator, not even acknowledging his existence.

 > I tried so hard just to<br>
 > Make you feel my pain<br>